 Whether it is upon subjective (the bartender) or objective (the professor) perspectives that we base our political ideology, it is essential that we hold our facts to the fire.

-Oh, and I’m looking for a bartender…does anyone have a Gettysburg address?
+Oh, and I’m looking for a bartender in Gettysburg …does anyone have an address?